People in my ear think I can do 13 things at once.

 The Obama doctrine is about advancing his interests.

-He is totally willing to falsely trash the past of this country in the eyes of people Who have not our best interests at heart.
+He is totally willing to falsely trash the past of this country in the eyes of people who have not our best interests at heart.

-He's totally comfortable trashing country in front of people like that in order that they will like him.
+He's totally comfortable trashing country in front of people like that in order that they will like him, so that he will have moral authority and clarity.

-My uh friend Pete Wayner puts it well.
+My friend Pete Wayner puts it well.

-He says the overriding goal of the Obama doctrine is to make the person it is named after look good rather than, if necessary, at the expense of the nation.
+He says, the overriding goal of the Obama doctrine is to make the person it is named after look good rather than, if necessary, at the expense of the nation he was elected to represent.

 And that pretty much sums it up.